 "After you, my dear Alphonse!"
 "No, after you, my dear Gaston!" became a popular catchphrase, used endlessly by journalists, political cartoonists, and sports commentators.

 They became a staple of Vaudeville and the subject of a stage play, plus several one-minute long comedy shorts (1901-1903).
-Only one seems to have survived, but plot synopses suggest that the couple lives and sleeps together.
+Only one seems to have survived, but plot synopses suggest that the couple lives together.
+And shares a bed.

 See also: The Looney Tunes Show